 The Tools panel-the long, narrow panel on the far right side of the work area contains selection tools, drawing and type tools, painting and editing tools, navigation tools, and tool options.
 You'll use the Tools panel frequently to switch to tools designed for the task at hand.
-You'll most often be using the Selection tool, which is the black arrow tool at the top of the Tools panel, for selecting and clicking on items on the Stage or the Timeline.
+Most often, you'll use the Selection tool, which is the black arrow tool at the top of the Tools panel, for selecting and clicking on items on the Stage or the Timeline.
 When you select a tool, check the options area at the bottom of the panel for more options and other settings appropriate for your task.